metalsmith/sass/README.md

 ### @import/ @use partials

 Sass partials are processed by [dart-sass](https://sass-lang.com/dart-sass). @metalsmith/sass will gracefully handle in-source partials, but they will be read into memory by Metalsmith.
-If you don't need to preprocess sass partials with any other metalsmith plugin it is _better to store partials outside the source directory_, eg:
+If you don't need to preprocess sass partials with any other metalsmith plugin you can save some disk reads by _storing partials outside the source directory_, eg:

 ```plaintext
 my-blog